-Experience a concert that of rare imagination and breathtaking physical musicianship.
+Experience a concert of rare imagination and breathtaking physical musicianship.

 As a soloist, Beibei has embarked upon a number of hugely successful international tours at many international music festivals including the Edinburgh International Festival, the Lucerne Festival and the Bach Academy Musikfest Stuttgart.
-She has collaborated with numerous leading Orchestras worldwide, including: the BBC Symphony Orchestra (UK), BBC Concert Orchestra, China Philharmonic, the Mahler Chamber Orchestra (Germany), Orchestra dell’ Academia Nazionale di Santa Cecilia (Italy) the Toronto Symphony Orchestra (Canada), New Japan Philharmonic, as well as Grammy and Oscar winner, world renowned composer and conductor Tan Dun, Kent Nagano, Kristjan Järvi, Barry Wordsworth, Muhai Tang and Gil Rose.
+She has collaborated with numerous leading orchestras worldwide, including: the BBC Symphony Orchestra (UK), BBC Concert Orchestra, China Philharmonic, the Mahler Chamber Orchestra (Germany), Orchestra dell’ Academia Nazionale di Santa Cecilia (Italy) the Toronto Symphony Orchestra (Canada), and New Japan Philharmonic.
+She has also collaborated with world-renowned, Grammy and Oscar winning composer and conductor Tan Dun, along with Kent Nagano, Kristjan Järvi, Barry Wordsworth, Muhai Tang and Gil Rose.